Which Cisco Ios Mode Displays A Prompt Of Router

 Cisco IOS Modes: A Foundation for Network Management

-Before focusing on the specific mode with the Router> prompt, it's important to understand the overall structure of Cisco IOS modes.
+Before focusing on the specific mode with the Router> prompt, make sure to understand the overall structure of Cisco IOS modes.
 Think of them as different layers of access, each providing a specific set of commands.
 This hierarchical structure ensures security and prevents unauthorized users from making critical configuration changes.
-The primary modes you'll encounter are:

 • User EXEC Mode: The initial access point.